-This camp is for you if you are a beginner runner, or someone that is returning to running after a prolonged break.
-The focus is on giving your running a jump start, and to teach you many key factors that will help you take you running to the next level, and to keep you healthy and mobile for many years to come.
+These camps are for you if you are a beginner runner, or someone that is returning to running after a prolonged break.
+The focus is on giving your running a jump start, and to teach you all the key factors that will help you grow and develop your running base, and to keep you healthy and active for many years to come.

 Each day will start with a run, and includes a variety of cross training activities like hiking, pool running, and rock climbing.
 Every run and activity is guided by an expert and certified guide or coach.

-One of the greatest challenges we face as runners is to be aware of how we are running.
+Have you ever seen yourself run?
+Most runners haven’t!
 We will video your running at the beginning of the camp and then review each video and give feedback on tips that can help improve running efficiency.
 We then focus on those highlighted key factors of your form during the camp runs, so that you have an opportunity to improve your running technique.
 We then take another video at camp end for review and comparison with the initial video.
 This gives each camper a wonderful opportunity to see in real time how the changes suggested have had a positive impact on each runner’s form.